cleverhandle1/bipolar/README.md

 # bipolar
 ## purpose
-the purpose of this project is to create an infinitly scaleable job worker infrastructure with a focus on offensive security tasks, such as port scanning and grabbing pages. tasks are extremly easy to modify or create from scrath. most connections are made via tor socks proxy running on localhost on the worker.
+the purpose of this project is to create an infinitely scaleable job worker infrastructure with a focus on offensive security tasks, such as port scanning and grabbing pages. tasks are extremely easy to modify or create from scratch. most connections are made via tor socks proxy running on localhost on the worker.

-current list of precoded tasks:
+current list of pre-coded tasks:

 * bipolar.http_get (pulls a page and returns the contents)
 * bipolar.net_explode (takes a cidr address and returns an ip list)
 * bipolar.proxy_check_socks (checks a host and port for socks proxies)